Porinn/react-datetime-slider-picker/README.md

 ## Overview

-This component refers to [input-moment](https://github.com/wangzuo/input-moment)
+This component received a motif from [input-moment](https://github.com/wangzuo/input-moment)

 The design is from https://dribbble.com/shots/1439965-Due-Date-and-Time-Picker.